Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 I grant you a licence to print and share your photos with family and friends, as many times as you like, but I remain the owner of the images.
 This is to prevent my work being used without my permission, for example in commercial adverts/magazines.

 I tend to be moving around a lot and sometimes in some very strange positions/places.
 As such I do not wear a formal suit as I need to remain comfortable.
-I tend to wear trousers, shirt and smart shoes.
-Rest assured, I will never turn up at any wedding in jeans and t-shirt.
+I tend to wear trousers, shirt and shoes.
+Rest assured, I will never turn up at any wedding in jeans and t-shirt – unless you tell me that is the dress code.

 Absolutely – I do not ask for any deposit, cash, cheque or credit/debit card details beforehand.
 You are also under no obligation and I never ask you to sign anything beforehand either.